Anton04/sispmctrl-MQTT-bridge/README.md

 The command

->mosquitto_pub -h brokerIP -t "sispmcltr/01:9a:78:de:45/4/set" -m On
+>mosquitto_pub -h brokerIP -t "sispmcltr/DEVICE_SERIAL/OUTLET/set" -m On

-Will turn on outlet 4 on the gembird device with the id 01:9a:78:de:45.
+Will turn on outlet OUTLET (numbered 1-4) on the gembird device with the serial DEVICE_SERIAL.

 To get the ids run:
 >sispmctl -s